satorici/satori-docs/satori_help/docs/playbooks/settings.md

 settings:
     logOnFail: slack, email, telegram, discord
 ```

+You can [define these notifications](../notifications.md) with our CLI tool.

 ## Timeout Settings

 Set a maximum runtime for playbook executions to control resource usage.
 Specify the timeout duration in seconds: